RickCarlino/KoalaCards/README.md

 - The app currently runs only on Linux because I needed a quick solution for audio playback.
 - By design, the app won't quiz on reading or writing.
 This is a speaking/listening app.
 - The target user is English speakers trying to learn Korean.
 I can add other language pairs later, but the main focus right now is EN/KO.
+- **The scheduling algorithm is on hold.** I had a simple heuristic-based scheduling algorithm, but the app currently just does a simple shuffle of all sentences at start time.
+This is adequate for my study needs right now and allows me to focus on other parts of the app's development.
+Getting a real scheduling algorithm (like SM-2) is planned.
 ## Costs (April 2023) 💰

 The app uses Google Cloud and OpenAI APIs, and neither of these services is free.
 I can review about 2.5 phrases/minute, and a 15-minute session costs roughly $0.11.
 That means reviewing a single sentence on the app costs less than half a cent USD.

+## Better Name Needed 📛

+I picked this name in a snap because it starts with the letter "K" just like "Korean."
+Maybe we can think of something better?
+Oh, and if you're a graphic designer, I really need a logo.
+I can pay you with Taco Bell gift cards. 🌮